Orange Marmalade Spread

 Marmalade

-Marmalade, is a fruit preserve made from citrus fruits such as; oranges, grapefruit, lemons and kumquats.
-The fruit, plus the peel, gets slowly simmered in boiling water until soft, then sugar added to help thicken it.
-The end result can be lightly textured or gelatinous with larger chunks of rind throughout.
+Marmalade, is a fruit preserve made from citrus fruits such as; oranges, grapefruit, lemons, and kumquats.
+The fruit, plus the peel, gets slowly simmered in boiling water until soft, then sugar is added to help thicken it.
+The result can be lightly textured or gelatinous with larger chunks of rind throughout.

 Marmalade is considered the British cousin to jam and jelly.
 Marmalade combines the sweetness of jam with the bitterness of citrus peel, which gives you a much more complex flavor profile.